Kaihua-Chen/cog-nvs/eval/README.md

 sh run_all_eval.sh
 ```

-All evaluation results are appended to `eval_log.log`, corresponding to the
+All evaluation results will be written to `eval_log.log`, corresponding to the
 quantitative tables reported in the paper.

 ⚠️ Notes: